pooyeshtorabi/TalaRad/README.md

 ## Acknowledgments

-Developed by PooyeshTorabi by ☕️ & ❤️
+Developed by PooyeshTorabi with ☕️ & ❤️

 Enjoy using TalaRad and happy coding!